melisilaydabal/floral/README.md

 ```
 bash ./scritps/run_experiments.sh
 ```
-If one uses HT Condor cluster, submit the job with:
+If one uses the HT Condor cluster, submit the job with:
 ```
 condor_submit ./scripts/condor_experiment.sub
 ```